fabri1983/menuapp/README.md

 * For currency conversion use `Strategy` pattern, so I can provide an algorithm for any currency conversion.

-* Unit test the many resources, services, parsers, converters, etc.
+* Unit test out the many resources, services, parsers, converters, etc.

 * Revisit the list of `FIXMEs` and `TODOs`.